Development Application Tracking

 If Council does not agree that the proposed modification would result in substantially the same development as originally approved, you must submit a new development application.

-Please consult with the assessing officer prior to submitting your application to ensure that the proposal may be considered as a modification and that you have all the relevant information to enable assessment of the application.
+Please consult with the assessing officer prior to submitting your application via the NSW Planning Portal to ensure that the proposal may be considered as a modification and that you have all the relevant information to enable assessment of the application.

 Determination of modifications